 Inflammation is an important part of the healing process, however, as muscles, ligaments and tendons tear, the blood and fluids block normal circulation and prevents motion.
 Additionally, as the tissues stretch, the bones can become slightly out of place and not set back evenly which may continue when the inflammation is gone and causing chronic neck pain and muscle weakness.

 Preventing Chronic Neck Pain – Treating Injuries Correctly

 It is important to reduce inflammation as quickly as possible to restore motion.
-Muscle atrophy (wasting) begins after only a few days and when prolonged, leads to weakness which may progress to a chronic state of inflammation, atrophy, pain, weakness and repeated injury.
-This is often seen with long term damage as in poor posture or repetitive type injuries.
+Muscle atrophy (wasting) can begin after only a few days, and when prolonged leads to weakness which may progress to a chronic state of inflammation, atrophy, pain, weakness and repeated injury.
+This is often seen with long term damage as in poor posture or repetitive strain type injuries.